Polar perturbations of dilaton-Euler-Heisenberg black holes: Black hole Solutions

 We go further by introducing the dilaton coupling function $f(\phi)$ as

 Eqs.\eqref{eqG}-\eqref{eqMaxwell} admitted the magnetically charged black hole solution \cite{Bakopoulos:2024hah}

 where $M$ and $Q_m$ are the mass and magnetic charge of this black hole with $\epsilon=\alpha-\beta$.
-It is worth noting that for $\epsilon=0(\alpha=\beta=0)$, this solution \eqref{fRsolution} becomes the famous GMGHS (GHS) black holes \cite{Gibbons:1987ps,Garfinkle:1990qj} and further, it reduces to the Schwarzschild solution for $Q_m=0$.
+Note that for $\epsilon=0(\alpha=\beta=0)$, this solution \eqref{fRsolution} becomes the GMGHS black holes \cite{Gibbons:1987ps,Garfinkle:1990qj}.
+Further, it reduces to the Schwarzschild solution for $Q_m=0$ but one could not find RN black hole from this solution.
 The related works in ~\cite{Ferrari:2000ep,Chen:2004zr,Shu:2004fj,Karimov:2018whx} have generated enormous interest in the GMGHS black holes.
 In addition, Ref.~\cite{Bakopoulos:2024hah} showed that for $\epsilon=1$, the solution \eqref{fRsolution} can describe a black hole with single horizon, whereas for $\epsilon=-1$, the number of horizons ranges from two to none.
 It implies that the magnetically charged black hole possesses different horizon structures.
 Therefore, we have to consider both $\epsilon=1$ and $\epsilon=-1$.

 To make a further progress, it would be better to transform the metric \eqref{oldmetric} and dilaton solution \eqref{fRsolution} into a spherically symmetric dilaton-Euler-Heisenberg (dEH) black hole with dilaton hair as